janwilmake/forgithub.dashboard/README.md

 # The Agent-Powered GitHub Dashboard For 1000X Devs

 > [!NOTE]
-> This is a Work in Progress.
+> This is a Work in Progress, built out from https://github.com/janwilmake/cloudflare-sponsorware.
 [Follow the progress in this thread](https://x.com/janwilmake/status/1883817352287924463)

 Goal: bring all insights you want to see about your repos/sites/apps in 1 place.